 (viii) taking and passing the jurisprudence exam in each two-year cycle.
 Max hour/credit one; and

-(ix) taking and completing the FSBPT's Practice Review Tool.
+(ix) taking and satisfactorily completing the FSBPT's current competency evaluation tool(s).
 Max hour/credit one.

 (5) Activities excluded from continuing education hours/credits include: staff meetings; teaching physical therapy-related courses if that is the licensee's primary occupation; regularly scheduled institutional activities such as rounds or case conferences; and repeating or retaking an activity and/or coursework.